AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

-\paragraph{Reactive Steering:} Users can also issue short, situational commands (e.g., "buy 10 fish now", "sleep for 8 hours", "read books for 2 hours").
-These commands are operationally different from long-term goals: they are typically narrow in scope, have clear success criteria, and are intended to take effect immediately rather than restructure the agent’s life plan.
-Accordingly, upon receiving a temporary command, the agent triggers a lightweight planning route: instead of running the full hierarchical BTP pipeline, it invokes only (i) a localized planner to translate the command into an executable action sequence and (ii) the Action Simulator to validate feasibility and perform fast repair if needed.
-This choice reflects a systems principle: short-horizon clarity should not pay the cost of full-horizon deliberation.
+\paragraph{Reactive steering.} Users can also issue short, situational commands, such as buying a commodity, sleeping for a period, or performing a work-related action.
+These commands are operationally different from long-term goals.
+They are narrow in scope, have clear success criteria, and are intended to take effect immediately.
+Accordingly, the agent triggers a lightweight planning route, invoking a localized planner to translate the command into an executable action sequence and the Action Simulator to validate feasibility and perform fast repair where needed.
+This choice reflects a systems principle, that short-horizon clarity should not pay the cost of full-horizon deliberation.

-Despite bypassing full top-down replanning, temporary commands are not one-off overrides that disappear from cognition.
+Despite bypassing full top-down re-planning, temporary commands are not one-off overrides that disappear from cognition.
 Their effects are propagated through the memory system, allowing local interventions to influence future behavior in a principled way.
-Specifically, the command’s plan, execution result, and outcome are written into Short-Term Memory, immediately shaping subsequent planning cycles.
-Over time, relevant command-associated experiences can be consolidated into Long-Term Memory, where they may alter enduring profile items such as habits, preferences, and even higher-level value tendencies, thereby eventually biasing the highest layers of hierarchical planning.
+The command's plan, execution result, and outcome are written into $\mathrm{STM}_a(t)$, immediately shaping subsequent planning cycles, and relevant command-associated experiences can consolidate into $\mathrm{LTM}_a(t)$ over time, where they may alter enduring profile items such as habits, preferences, and value tendencies, thereby eventually biasing the highest layers of hierarchical planning.
+This memory-mediated propagation ensures behavioral continuity, since the agent incorporates the consequences of intervention into its ongoing decision process instead of oscillating between unrelated directives, and it supports personalization through interaction, since repeated steering gradually becomes part of the agent's identity evolution.

-This memory-mediated propagation provides two benefits.
-First, it ensures behavioral continuity: even when users intervene reactively, the agent incorporates the consequences into its ongoing decision process rather than oscillating between unrelated directives.
-Second, it supports personalization through interaction: repeated user steering becomes part of the agent’s identity evolution, enabling agents to gradually internalize a user’s management style without requiring constant micromanagement.
+\paragraph{Free-form chat.} The third channel is social.
+Free-form chat does not invoke the planner as an executable command.
+It enters the dialogue and social-reflection pipeline instead, where it may update social memory, diary context, and later portrait fields.
+This channel allows users to shape how an agent interprets its experience without turning every utterance into an immediate platform action.